dolphindb/release/1.30/README.md

 - Fixed a segmentation error when downloading BLOB sets using the PROTOCOL_DDB protocol. （**1.30.21.2**）

-- Fixed an issues where a session variable named “db“ was overwritten when calling the `loadTableBySQL` method. （**1.30.21.2**）
+- Fixed an issues where a session variable named "db" was overwritten when calling the `loadTableBySQL` method. （**1.30.21.2**）

 - Fixed an issue where the process would be stuck when data was not retrieved after calling the `addTask` method of DBConnectionPool. （**1.30.21.2**）